-Cary Aronovitz is a Miami trial lawyer and focuses his practice on government investigations, corporate compliance, complex commercial litigation, corporate and consumer fraud investigations, fraudulent transfer litigation and class action defense.
+Cary Aronovitz is a Miami trial lawyer and focuses his practice on government investigations, corporate compliance, complex commercial litigation, corporate and consumer fraud investigations, healthcare fraud investigations, fraudulent transfer litigation and class action defense.

 Prior to joining Holland & Knight, Mr. Aronovitz was an Assistant U.S. Attorney for the Southern District of Florida in Miami.
 In his six years at the U.S. Attorney's Office, Mr. Aronovitz tried numerous jury trials before nearly every district court judge in the Southern District of Florida and argued cases before the U.S. Court of Appeals for the Eleventh Circuit.
 He has indicted and prosecuted hundreds of federal crimes, including money laundering, bank fraud, human trafficking, violent organized gangs, sexual exploitation of minors, mail and wire fraud, aggravated identity theft, armed robberies and cybercrimes involving the dark web.
 He was also successful in achieving substantial asset forfeiture recoveries for victims, including the recovery of financial assets stolen through fraudulent transfers.

 Mr. Aronovitz led several multiagency investigative cases and developed close working relationships with the Federal Bureau of Investigation (FBI), U.S. Postal Inspection Service, IRS Criminal Investigation, U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI), Drug Enforcement Administration (DEA), Miami-Dade Police Department and various local law enforcement agencies.